 - If you could either instantly understand everyone you meet or have everyone else instantly understand you, which would you choose?
 Why?

 I hope you and your writers found inspiration and creativity in this list of writing ideas.
+Whether you have your students use them for free writing, journal reflection, or for a writing assignment, just make sure to encourage them to engage their imaginations.

 - 31 Writing Prompts for Elementary Students